 Employees and Managers should work to determine a telework schedule that meets personal preferences and organizational needs, taking into consideration possible technology or process changes to reduce impacts.
 Routine telework may require that an employee still be present at a City facility as needed.
 Management shall provide as much advance notice as practicable when directing an employee to report on site outside of their previously approved telework schedule.

-If the City determines that a position’s hybrid or remote work location status is incompatible with the duties of the work assignment or the operational needs of the work unit, an employee will be given at least six weeks notice of a return to office.
+If the City determines that a position’s hybrid or remote work location status is incompatible with the duties of the work assignment or the operational needs of the work unit, an employee will be given at least six weeks’ notice of a return to office.

 Any employees who are required to report to work in person 100% of the time shall receive three (3) additional personal holidays, effective upon ratification of the contract.